vasudev-sharma/DeepEEG-Forecast/README.md

 Data can be found here - https://drive.google.com/drive/folders/1_gV6t5f2FDWo8OYTcAxsDxz4yhRcYKU0?usp=sharing

+## Contributing
+We ❤️ contributions.
+Feel free to send us a PR.

+1. Create an issue if there is one.
+2. Fork the repo.
+3. Create your feature branch (git checkout -b your-feature).
+4. Add and commit your changes (git commit -am 'message').
+5. Push the branch (git push origin your-feature).
+6. Create a new Pull Request.

 ## TODO
 - [ ] Implement Attention model
 - [ ] Implement ESRNN model